Anki2taPal/PRODIGY_DS_04/README.md

 <ul><li>Analyzed the sentiment of tweets to categorize them as positive, negative,neutral,irrelevant.</li>
 <li>Data Visualization</li>
-<li>Created heatmaps to display sentiment distrition across different topics.</li>
+<li>Created heatmaps to display sentiment distribution across different topics.</li>
 <li>Generated word clouds to visualize the most frequently mentioned words and phrases in the tweets.</li></ul>